Unlocking Insights: Workload Identity Analytics and Metrics

 3. Incident Response: Rapid identification of unusual access patterns enables quicker response to potential security incidents.

 For example, a company utilizing Google Cloud's Workload Identity Federation can monitor access logs to ensure that workloads from AWS or Azure are not inadvertently over-privileged, reducing the risk of breaches.
-This is in line with the benefits outlined in the Google Cloud IAM documentation.
+This helps in enforcing the principle of least privilege, a key security benefit for managing cross-cloud identities.

 Advanced Insights into Workload Identity Management